Everything you'll need to know about your tuition fees, available bursaries, scholarships and more.

 b) on enrolment, pay the total annual fee

-c) on enrolment, pay a minimum 25% of the total annual fee, and the balance in three equal amounts, on the last working day of November 2020, January 2021 and March 2021, inclusive, or within four working days of each.
+c) on enrolment, pay a minimum 25% of the total annual fee, and the balance in three equal amounts, on the last working day of November 2021, January 2022 and March 2022, inclusive, or within four working days of each.
 Registration will be completed following a minimum payment for the direct debit option.
-This payment option is only available to those students who have a current account with a UK bank, which is recognised by the Direct Debit Scheme.
+This payment option is only available to those students who have a current account (not savings account) with a UK bank, which is recognised by the Direct Debit Scheme.
 Students who need to open a current account with a UK bank can do so once registered.
-Students must sign and submit a Direct Debit Mandate with their bank account details by 9 October 2020.
+Students must sign and submit a Direct Debit Mandate with their bank account details by 8 October 2021.

 Please note that cash will not be accepted at any of the registration sites.
-Students can pay by cheque, bank draft, credit/debit card (excluding American Express) – see Methods of Payment below.
+Students can pay by bank transfer, credit/debit card (excluding American Express) – see Methods of Payment below.

 Students will not be permitted to commence their studies until these procedures have been completed.

 Please consult this section of the website for full details on payment methods.

 Queen’s offers a range of scholarships for international students.